wp-plugins/simple-history/readme.txt

 * **User logins** - see when a user login & logut
 * **bbPress** - view changes to forums and topics and view user changes
 * **Gravity Forms** - see who created, edited or deleted a form, field, or entry

+With it's easy to use Extender system, developers can add their own settings and items to track.

 There is also a **RSS feed of changes** available, so you can keep track of the changes made via your favorite RSS reader on your phone, on your iPad, or on your computer.